xullnn/ls_pull_over_push/210/answers.md

 answer:

 - `Array.prototype.sort()` compares elements after converting them to `String`.
-So we need to pass in another comparing function to set how we want to compare the elements.
+So we need to pass in another comparing function to indicate how we want to compare the elements.

 ```js
 function compareNum(a, b) {